NotRequiem/screenshare-tool/README.md

 # Currently In Development
 - Improvements for the Macro Memory Scanner: Ongoing enhancements to bolster macro memory scanning capabilities.

-- Minecraft External Java Cheats: Detections for external java cheats that cannot be detected with DComLaunch, javaw's memory or Prefetch.
+- Minecraft External Java Cheats: Detections for external java cheats that cannot be detected with DComLaunch's process memory, javaw's process memory or Prefetch artifacts.

 # Features
-> `1.` Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.
+> `1.` Detects onboard memory macros in both mouse and keyboard devices by using low level hardware hooks.

 > `2.` Detects virtual machine environments with reliable methods.
 It also informs you about possible mouse events being sent by the host machine to the virtual machine in order to autoclick.